at083/fod-jenkins-mcp/README.md

 - All input is validated and sanitized.
 - Batch operations are parallelized for efficiency but never leak sensitive data.

 ## Note: Testing for this MCP is still underway.
-Please report any and all issues encountered.
+Please report any and all issues encountered!